rapidsai/docs/maintainers/depmgmt.md

 #### Modifying Recipes

-To add a package with versioning to the recipe we need the `PACKAGE_NAME` and the `VERSIONING_NAME` added to the file.
+To add a package with versioning to the recipe a `PACKAGE_NAME` and the `VERSIONING_NAME` must be added to the file.

 - `PACKAGE_NAME` - is the conda package name
 - `VERSIONING_NAME` - is the conda package name with `-` replaced with `_` and a suffix of `_version` added